theREDspace/phaser2-flump-plugin/README.md

 movie.playOnce("orangeSquareRotate");
 ```

-If the movie to passed `playOnce()` is the name as the current animation playing, then you can specify if you want the animation to restart or not.
+If the movie passed to `playOnce()` is the name as the current animation playing, then you can specify if you want the animation to restart or not.
 By default, animations will restart.

 ```javascript
 // Do not restart if orangeSquareRotate is already playing movie.playOnce("orangeSquareRotate", false);
 ```

-Finally, you can provide the `playOnce()` function a animation to fall back and loop after the first animation is complete.
+Finally, you can provide `playOnce()` with an animation to fall back and loop after the first animation is complete.
 This is helpful if you need a character to return to an idle animation after playing a jump.

 ```javascript
 // Play the new animation, leaving the restart flag as default, then once the new